 Step Description 1 At the beginning of a project, a project manager uses the ALM Projects process app in Development Control (running on Serena Business Manager) to create a new project.
 This is typically in response to incoming demand, such as requirements from a business analyst for a new feature, or a customer request or defect.
 For details on the Development Project workflow, please see "ALM Projects Workflow" on page 19.
 For details on creating projects, please see "Creating and Managing Projects" on page 30.
 If you are using the additional separately licenced Serena Requirements Manager, the requirements that drive the development process will be managed, approved and assigned using this application.
-For details see "Using the Requirements Manager Integration" on page 53.
-2 At any point during a project's lifecycle, leads, managers, executives, and others may consult Serena Dashboard to review project status and key performance indicators (KPIs).
+For details see 2 "Using the Requirements Manager Integration" on page 51.
+At any point during a project's lifecycle, leads, managers, executives, and others may consult Serena Dashboard to review project status and key performance indicators (KPIs).
 The reports displayed here may help decision makers choose the correct path forward when work must be prioritized or re-evaluated.
 For more on viewing and customizing Serena Dashboard views, see "Displaying Project Metrics with the Serena® Dashboard" on page 48.
-3 The Development Manager creates change requests using the Dev Change Requests process app - or from the project in ALM Projects.
+3 The Business Analyst creates functional requirements based on business change requests.
+If you are using Serena Requirements Manager, the Business Analyst submits these requirements for review and approval.
+When they are approved, he generates distribution tasks and assigns them to the Development Manager who uses them to create development change requests.
+To learn about using Requirements Manager with Development Manager, see "Using the Requirements Manager Integration" on page 51.
+4 The Development Manager creates development change requests using the Dev Change Requests process app - or from the project in ALM Projects.
 The change requests describe the features and other work to be implemented.
 The change requests are related back to the project, ensuring complete traceability of work.
 The Development Manager and others also create tasks using the Dev Tasks process app.
 Tasks can be used to split the work into more manageable units, that can be assigned to individual developers.
 When you create a development task, the task is synchronized to Dimensions CM, and a new request of type Task is created.
 To learn about the detailed workflow for change requests and tasks, please see "Dev Change Requests Workflow" on page 20 and "Dev Tasks Workflow" on page 21.
 For information on creating change requests, please see "Creating and Working on Change Requests" on page 36.
 For information on working with tasks, please see "Creating and Working on Tasks" on page 40.
-4 Developers update the source code using their source control environment.
+5 Developers update the source code using their source control environment.
 Serena Development Manager includes Serena Dimensions CM.
 Tasks in Development Control are synchronized to Dimensions CM, and information on all work on files in Dimensions CM is stored in Dimensions CM tasks.
 This information is then synchronized back to the originating tasks (which are in turn related back to the originating change requests) in Development Control, ensuring a complete audit path of all work completed in context of a project.